-In the quarter ended September 30, 2021, fieldwork expenditures at the Alacran Deposit continued to support the PFS, including geotechnical, hydrological, metallurgical and condemnation drilling.
-These types of expenditures continued into the quarter ended December 31, 2021, with the Company submitting the PTO on November 17, 2021, and announcing the PFS results on January 11, 2022.
+In the quarter ended December 31, 2021, fieldwork expenditures at the Alacran Deposit continued to support the PFS, including geotechnical, hydrological, metallurgical and condemnation drilling, with the Company submitting the PTO on November 17, 2021, and announcing the PFS results on January 11, 2022.

 Exploration and evaluation ("E&E") expenditures in the quarters ended December 31, 2021 and March 31, 2022 included costs relating to the 2,300 metre exploration diamond drilling program at Alacran.
-In October 2021, the Perseverance drill program commenced, and the project's Phase 2 earn-in expenditure requirement was met in the quarter ended March 31, 2022.
+In October 2021, the Perseverance project's drill program commenced, and the project's Phase 2 earn-in expenditure requirement was met in the guarter ended March 31, 2022.

 In the quarter ended June 30, 2022, the FS commenced at Alacran, with E&E expenditures including the start of the 25,000-metre initial drilling program, which was completed in the fourth quarter of 2022.
-In the quarters ended March 31, 2023, and June 30, 2023, E&E expenditures included completing Alacran's second-phase in-fill drilling program in June and advancing the EIA.
+In the quarters ended March 31, 2023, and June 30, 2023, E&E expenditures included completing Alacran's second-phase in-fill drilling program in June and advancing the FS and EIA.
+In the quarter ended September 30, 2023, work continued to focus on advancing the FS and EIA.

-Other operating expenses fluctuate based on corporate activity, including non-cash share-based payments, interest expense and fluctuations in exchange rates.
+Other operating expenses primarily fluctuate based on corporate activity, including non-cash share-based payments.
 In the quarter ended December 31, 2022, professional fees increased significantly in connection with negotiating and signing the milestone agreements with JCHX to jointly develop the Alacran Project.